jpswade/jpswade.github.io/_drafts/journey-to-dev-ops-phoenix-project.md

 - Understanding what technology can and can’t do has become a core competency that every part of this business must have.
 - The business and IT can’t make decisions exclusive of each other.

-It seems to be that DevOps can only truly work if we all recognise that development and operations need to work together to hit goals and objectives.
+It seems to be that DevOps can only work if we all recognise that development and operations need to work together to hit goals and objectives, including business operations.

-For me, consistently delivering value is the most important thing.

 The objective is to deliver value sooner.
 The aim to make 10 deployments per day possible without impacting the business.